mr-Serg/PharoByExample-Ukrainian/README.md

 * OldChapters - working version of the PBE 5.0 translation - uncompleted
 * Chapters - final version of the PBE 9.0 translation to ukrainian in .docx
-* Pdfs - print ready text, separated by chapters
+* PDFs - print ready text, separated by chapters